Log in

 Notan

-Reduce everything to a 2- or 3-value pattern.
+Reduce everything to a 2- or 3-value pattern with live ratio readouts.
 If your notan doesn't read, your painting won't either.
 Check it here before committing hours on canvas.

 BrushLens Crop and Compose tool with canvas ratio options and rule of thirds overlay